socius-org/sentibank/CONTRIBUTION.md

 - Contains no personally identifiable or otherwise confidential information.

-Please open an [issue](https://github.com/socius-org/sentibank/issues) outlining your proposed lexicon before dedicating resources to annotation.
-This can serve as a transparent public record on how lexicons are created, processed and enhanced.
-We expect this record to: Allow all sentibank users to better understand the composition and quality of included dictionaries; Enable substantive community discussion; and Provide a learning opportunity for those developing lexicons in the future.

->  We understand sentiment annotation can be new territory for many.
+>  ``ℹ️`` We understand sentiment annotation can be new territory for many.
 Please don't hesitate to reach out - we're happy to provide guidance each step of the way.
 >
 > Our team has experience developing guidelines, training annotators, measuring agreement, and related tasks.
 We can lend our knowledge to ensure your project goes smoothly.
 >